1996 Torneo Descentralizado: Team changes

+Stadia locations

 First stage

 The first stage of the season was played as a double round-robin tournament.
 Sporting Cristal as champions qualified for the 1997 Copa Libertadores.
 Alianza Lima directly advanced to the end-of-season Liguilla and received a bonus point for placing second.
 The teams that placed 3 to 8 advanced to a preliminary round.

+Results

 Pre-Liguilla

 Universitario, Deportivo Pesquero, and Cienciano qualified for the Liguilla.

-Liguilla
+Liguilla Pre-Libertadores

 All matches were played in Lima.